DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 3. The client then performs a `POST /token` to exchange the code and the verifier for a token.
 The OAuth proxy endpoint handles this request.
 Using the code, it retrieves the cached session.
 It then computes the SHA256 of the CODE_VERIFIER, and compares that to the stored CODE_CHALLENGE.
-IF they match, all good.
+If they match, all good.
 If not, no token.

 So this PKCE proxy is really a smple elaboration of the basic Authorization Code grant flow, with the addition of checking the challenge and verifier, relying on the Apigee Edge cache for that purpose.
 The TTL for cached session is tunable of course; I set it to 10 minutes to allow delays during demonstrations.
 It makes sense to make that TTL shorter in a production system.
-60-90 seconds ought to be enough.
+60-180 seconds ought to be enough.
 It's got to be long enough to accommodate the user login and consent.
 That should take 15 seconds or so normally, but one could imagine a longer period in exceptional circumstances.